yugabyte/yugabyte-db/docs/content/latest/comparisons/mongodb.md

 ## Durable and fast writes

 Durability can be achieved in MongoDB only w/ majority writeConcern which suffers from asynchronous replication lag.
-On the other hand, durability is by default in Yugabyte DB since the write path is based on Raft's synchronous data replication and majority consensus.
+On the other hand, durability is by default in YugabyteDB since the write path is based on Raft's synchronous data replication and majority consensus.
 Synchronous replication is typically of lower latency than the completely asynchronous approach of MongoDB.

 ## Linearizable and fast reads

 Linearizable single-key reads are only possible w/ linearizable readConcern which is high latency given quorum at read time.
-On the other hand, linearizable reads served directly off the shard leader w/o quorum in Yugabyte DB making it 3x faster than MongoDB both in terms of latency and throughput.
+On the other hand, linearizable reads served directly off the shard leader w/o quorum in YugabyteDB making it 3x faster than MongoDB both in terms of latency and throughput.

 ## Single key and single shard transactions

 Both databases support single-key and single-shard transactions.
 In MongoDB, the transaction is coordinated by the primary in a Replica Set.
-In Yugabyte DB, the transaction is coordinated by Raft leader for a shard (similar to Google Spanner).
+In YugabyteDB, the transaction is coordinated by Raft leader for a shard (similar to Google Spanner).

 ## Distributed (aka multi-shard) transactions

 Distributed transactions not yet available in MongoDB Sharded Clusters.
-On the other hand, Yugabyte DB has full support for distributed transactions based on a distributed transaction manager that manages transactions across multiple shards (similar in architecture to that of Google Spanner).
+On the other hand, YugabyteDB has full support for distributed transactions based on a distributed transaction manager that manages transactions across multiple shards (similar in architecture to that of Google Spanner).

 ## Strongly consistent global secondary indexes